newtonjob/petshop-api/README.md

 - Add your `.env` file in project root, typically using the `.env.example` file.

 ## Run the Application
-- To run the tests, simply run the `php artisan serve` command.
+- To run the application, simply run the `php artisan serve` command.
 - You should then be able to access the application via `http://localhost:8000` or `http://127.0.0.1:8000`

 > If you use Laravel Valet, you should be able to access the application immediately after cloning it to your sites directory.
 E.g. `http://petshop-api.test`